Create a Planned Gift

 Born in India in 1928, Mr Subbiah Naidu and his wife moved to Singapore in the early 50s.
 He started working for a textile company and very soon earned the trust and appreciation of his boss.
 With the blessings of his boss, he joined the Education Service in 1958.
 He worked hard for 40 years to give his family a comfortable life.
 He was a meticulous yet gentle teacher who was well-liked by his students and colleagues.
 At home, Mr Subbiah Naidu was a best father that one could asked for.
 He took good care of his family, always reminding his children to be kind, humble and truthful.

-Mr Nalluraj said that Community Chest was his family’s preferred charity choice because the organisation has been working with the community for the past few decades and supporting the disadvantaged, through fund-raising activities and volunteer programmes.
+Mr Nalluraj said that Community Chest was his family’s preferred charity choice because the organisation has been working with the community for the past few decades and supporting individuals at-risk, through fund-raising activities and volunteer programmes.

 Asked if he had any message for his fellow Singaporeans, Mr Nalluraj said, “As we grow more affluent, we should pay it forward.
 My family hopes that our giving can encourage others to consider channelling the contributions during bereavements to charities as this is a noble way to honour the life of those who passed on.
 We hope to share that as a family, we can help those in need regardless of our financial status as giving comes from the heart.”